 Just thinking about Hawaii—one of my favorite places on the planet—brings back memories of gentle waves crashing on the shore, the perfume of fresh flowers in the air, and soft music.
 I love Hawaii for its peacefulness and tranquility, but it’s tragic history always leaves me with a twinge of sadness.
 In my humble opinion, Hawaii should never have been a state.
 This beautiful land belongs to the Hawaiian people but sadly there are very few left and their culture and traditions are disappearing .

 Ravaged by disease after its discovery by Captain Cook in 1778, the few Hawaiian people who did survive later had much of their land taken away by American businessmen who saw to the overthrow of their monarchy and eventual annexation by the United States.
 The Hawaiian story has many parallels to the Native American Indians in that both cultures had no concept of land ownership.
-To own land was as strange a concept as owing the sky or the sun.
+To own land was as strange a concept as owning the sky or the sun.

 As we waited for our flight home at the Honolulu airport I happened upon an amazing book that offered a poignant look at the Hawaiian people and their tragic history and one that I highly recommend.
 It’s called Then There Were None by Martha H. Noyes and is filled with wonderful pictures along with a brief story of the Hawaiian people and their rapidly disappearing culture.